 Entertainment options downtown include a regular series of free concerts, (some by some pretty impressive names), and a thrilling zip line that takes riders high over the heads of the tourists below.

 The Fremont Street light show itself runs about six minutes in length, and is one of the coolest things to do while in Las Vegas.
 Even better, it’s completely 100% free (you don’t even have to struggle through a 5 hour time share presentation to see it).

-What it is, is an enormous light and sound show broadcast on the largest television screen in the world.
-Actually, the screen is 90 feet above the ground, on a high one-half circle canopy that covers four entire blocks of Fremont Street from 4th Street to Main Street, at the Plaza Hotel and Casino.
+The screen is 90 feet above the ground, on a high one-half circle canopy that covers four entire blocks of Fremont Street from 4th Street to Main Street, at the Plaza Hotel and Casino.
 (You may remember the Plaza as being the place that “Biff” owned in one of the “Back to the Future” movies).

 This downtown Las Vegas light show has been popular since its inception in December of 1995.
 Casino owners had fretted over the erosion of their business to their glitzier cousins a little south on the Strip, and wanted a unique attraction in their own right to bring the tourists back downtown.
 According to official tourism stats, 25,000 people each day watch the shows.
 18,000 of them suffer dangerous neck injuries from staring up above at the show.